linroger/FinanceCompendium/II. Economics/Macroeconomics/ECON Economic Stabilization/Topics in Fiscal and Monetary Policies and Stabilization-Empirical Issues.md

 For example, the FFR is increased if the percentage output gap gets larger (i.e., as output rises further above trend or target); this is the sense in which monetary policy attempts to be countercyclical with respect to fluctuations in real output and thus to "lean against the wind" (interest rates rise which reduces the interest-rate-sensitive components of aggregate demand).
 Also the FFR is changed if inflation deviates from target.
 For example, the FFR is increased if inflation rises above its target value; again this illustrates that the Fed attempts to lean against the wind.
 Note the very close similarity to the theoretical monetary rule in module 2.
 [To make the connection appear even closer, we can subtract the inflation rate from both sides of the above Taylor rule converting the left hand side from the nominal funds rate to the real funds rate ( $r = \text{FFR} - \pi$ ).]

-Leaning against the wind policy has implications for the relationship between the real federal funds rate and  $\mathbf{r}^*$ .
-In the case where both inflation and output are less than their respective target

-values (as might result from a negative aggregate demand shock), the Fed would set  $\mathrm{r} < \mathrm{r}^*$  according to the Taylor Rule.
+Leaning against the wind policy has implications for the relationship between the real federal funds rate and $r^*$.
+In the case where both inflation and output are less than their respective target values (as might result from a negative aggregate demand shock), the Fed would set $r < r^*$ according to the Taylor Rule.
 This is called expansionary or stimulative policy.
 Conversely, where both inflation and output exceed their respective target values (perhaps due to a positive demand shock), the Fed would set $\mathrm{r} > \mathrm{r}^*$ and this would be called restrictive policy.

 The appropriate stance of monetary policy is more difficult if output is less than its target and inflation greater than its target (as might result from a negative aggregate supply shock).
 The Fed often has struggled with what to do in such a situation.
 The Taylor rule gives explicit instructions in this case for policymakers to plug in the exact values for the inflation and output gaps and set the FFR accordingly; one possibility is for the Fed to raise the real rate such that $r > r^*$ which would lead to a reduction in inflation but a reduction in output as well, an unpleasant tradeoff to policymakers.

 Implementation of the Taylor Rule is difficult in practice because there are several measures of price inflation from which the Fed can choose (such as the total vs. core measures of inflation); and because it has to utilize a statistical estimate of potential GDP (since potential GDP is never actually observed); and because empirical coefficient values for the inflation and output gap terms must be chosen.